Techsploration General Info

 Q: Is there audience participation?

-Tom Wahle: Yes!
-Audience participation is part of the fun.
-Each of the Techsploration Shows requires a great deal of help from student volunteers.
-We also sometimes require the help of teachers up on stage.
-If this is the case we try to make arrangements with the teacher before the show.
+Absolutely!
+Student participation is half the fun — and an integral part of demonstrating the concepts being taught.
+Sometimes we also enlist the help of teachers.
+If this is the case we try to make arrangements with the teacher(s) before the show.

 Techsploration Hands-On Workshops